Modern home exterior showing slimline aluminium casement windows with minimal sightlines

 Cortizo

-Cortizo is a Spanish company founded in 1972 in A Coruña, Galicia.
+Cortizo is a Spanish aluminium systems company headquartered in Padrón, Galicia.
 They are one of Europe's largest aluminium extruders, operating their own foundries, extrusion plants, powder-coating facilities, and anodising lines.
-This vertical integration — controlling every stage from raw aluminium to finished profile — is unusual in the industry and gives Cortizo significant quality control and cost advantages.
+This vertical integration, controlling every stage from raw aluminium to finished profile, is unusual in the industry and gives Cortizo significant quality control and cost advantages.

 Cortizo entered the UK market in the early 2010s and has grown rapidly, particularly in the residential sector.
 They are now one of the most specified aluminium systems in the UK for sliding doors, bifold doors, and casement windows.